-Recycled water is wastewater that has been collected and treated so that it can be used again for a variety of purposes.
+Recycled water is wastewater that has been collected and treated so that it can be used again for a variety of non-drinking purposes.

 How is recycled water treated?

 Wastewater is transferred from customers' properties to one of Western Water's seven recycled water plants and treated to a Class A, Class B or Class C standard.
 Depending on the process used, the treatment process can take anywhere from eight hours (mechanical treatment plant) up to approximately 100 days (lagoon based treatment plant).